 Since the cluster is up, there is a risk that edits could be missed in the export process.
+If you want to know more about HBase back-up and restore see the page on Backup and Restore.

-Chapter 149.
+Chapter 167.
 HBase Snapshots